 - Identify students who are at risk of self-harm, suicide, bullying, and violence

 - Intervene at the first sign of trouble—before the worst happens

-To learn more about how monitoring can help you support your students, read the blog.
+To learn more about how student wellness monitoring can help you support your students, read the blog.